 Students admitted to the Ph.D. program are usually awarded fellowships that include a waiver of tuition and fees for 9 hours a semester, a stipend to help cover living expenses, and some health care benefits.
 The stipend is likely to vary but could be in an amount up to $22,000 annually.
 These stipends carry with them the expectation that the student will work 20 hours a week in either a research or teaching assistant capacity.

 Q2: Can I talk to someone about all of this?

 Yes.
-You can contact the Office of Graduate Studies and Research.
+You can contact the Office of Graduate Studies.
 Ph.D.
 Program representatives will be happy to answer your questions or direct you to someone who can address your specific concerns.

 Office of Graduate Studies